vivekkumar9919/JavaScript-Interview-question/readme.md

-primitive and non primitive
-shift and unshift
-slice and splice
-rest and spread
-let,var and constant
-null and undefined
-undeclared and undefined
-internal and external javascript parameter and argument deep copy and shalow copy
-== and ===
-call apply and bind
 local storage , session storage and cookies

-What is the difference between parameter and argument in JavaScript?
+What is the difference between call, apply and bind in JavaScript?